 - 15.1.1.
 The Housing Act 1996 provides that local housing authorities shall or may provide accommodation to persons who have applied for housing assistance as homeless persons or persons threatened with homelessness in the circumstances described in paragraphs 15.1.2 15.1.4 below. - 15.1.2.
-Whilst enquiries are being made in respect of the application provided the authority has reason to believe that the applicant is homeless or threatened with homelessness (s.188) and, at the authority's discretion pending a review and/or pending determination of an appeal to the County Court in respect of a review decision (ss.188(4), 195(8) and 204(2)) or pursuant to an order of the Court made for the period pending the hearing of the appeal (s.204A); - 15.1.3.
-When a duty to secure accommodation is accepted or a discretion exercised in respect of an applicant whom the authority is satisfied is eligible for assistance and is; - In priority need but is homeless intentionally (s.190); or - Not in priority need but is unintentionally homeless (s.
-192); or - In priority need and unintentionally homeless (s.
-193); or - In priority need and not threatened with homelessness intentionally (s.
-195 (2)). - 15.1.4.
-When an authority would be under s.
-193 but considers that the conditions are met for referral to another authority and has notified the applicant of the referral or of the intention to do so until such time as the applicant is notified whether the conditions for referral are met (s.200). - 15.1.5.
+Whilst enquiries are being made in respect of the application where the authority has reason to believe that the applicant may be homeless, eligible for assistance and have a priority need, or that the main housing duty may apply in relation to an applicant who has reapplied within two years of accepting a private rented sector offer (s.188) and, at the authority's discretion pending a review and/or pending determination of an appeal to the County Court in respect of a review decision (ss.188(3), 200(5) and 204(4)) or pursuant to an order of the Court made for the period (or part of the period) up to the hearing of the appeal (s.204A). - 15.1.3.
+When a duty to secure accommodation has arisen in respect of an applicant whom the authority is satisfied is eligible for assistance and is: - Homeless and in priority need but became homeless intentionally (s.190); - Homeless and in priority need and did not become homeless intentionally (s.193) or - Homeless and in priority need and did not become homeless intentionally but there has been a deliberate and unreasonable refusal to co-operate (s.193C); or - Homeless and the Council has decided to discharge the relief duty under s.189B by securing accommodation; or - Threatened with homelessness and the Council has decided to discharge the prevention duty under s.195 by securing accommodation - 15.1.4.
+When the authority considers that the conditions are met for referral of the applicant's case to another authority and is under a duty to secure accommodation until such time as the applicant is notified of the decision whether the conditions for referral are met (ss.199A(2), 200(1)). - 15.1.5.
 The accommodation to be secured must be suitable and available for occupation by the applicant together with any other person who normally resides with him as a member of his family or any other person who might reasonably be expected to reside with him. - 15.1.6.
-S.I 2003 No. 3326 The Homelessness (Suitability of Accommodation) (England) (Order 2003) came into effect on 1st April 2004 and applies to applicants with family commitments.
+S.I 2003 No. 3326 The Homelessness (Suitability of Accommodation) (England) (Order 2003) came into effect on 1st April 2004 and applies

+- to applicants with family commitments.
 It restricts the circumstances in which bed and breakfast accommodation can be provided as suitable accommodation. - 15.1.7.
 The accommodation to be provided pursuant to those duties on a short term basis is for the purposes of this document called 'interim accommodation'.
 The term 'section 193 accommodation' within this document means accommodation secured pursuant to s.
-193 of the

-Housing Act 1996 and under any other provisions of Part VII of that statute which is not interim accommodation.
+193 of the Housing Act 1996 and under any other provisions of Part VII of that statute which is not interim accommodation.